 Swedish Authority for Privacy Protection gives advice and checks that the legislation is complied with.

 Swedish Authority for Privacy Protection checks that laws and regulations are complied with.
-The checks that we make primarily concern the General Data Protection Regulation, the Camera Surveillance Act, the Credit Information Act, the Patient Data Act, and the Debt Recovery Act but we are also the supervisory authority for a large number of other statutes on registers.
+The checks that we make primarily concern the General Data Protection Regulation, the Camera Surveillance Act, the Credit Information Act and the Patient Data Act, but we are also the supervisory authority for a large number of other statutes on registers.